 The parade is truly a sight to behold.
 It is led by a messenger on horseback carrying a gold sword, followed by his attendants, ox-drawn carts and a procession of women in beautiful kimono accompanying the most important figure, the Saio.

 Each year, an unmarried woman is chosen to play the Saio, the central figure of the festival.
-The Saio was once a royal who served as high preistess of the Kamigamo and Shimogamo Shrines and performed ceremonies during the festival.
+The Saio was once a royal who served as high priestess of the Kamigamo and Shimogamo Shrines and performed ceremonies during the festival.
 Following tradition, the chosen woman must undergo purification rituals before the event.
 She is carried on a palanquin and dressed in the most extravagant of kimonos, 12 layers of silk weighing 30 kilograms.

-You can pay for seating on the parade route at the Imperial Palace and Shimogamo shrine (2,500 yen, available at convenience stores or travel agencies).
+You can pay for seating on the parade route at the Imperial Palace and Shimogamo Shrine (2,500 yen, available at convenience stores or travel agencies).
 Arrive early if you do not intend to pay for seats.
-Seats at Kamigamo Shrine are either 1,000 yen or 5,000 yen, depending on location.
+Seats at Kamigamo Shrine are either 1,000 yen or 5,000 yen, depending on the location.
 These can only be purchased at the shrine.